Sunday, May 3, 2026

 As I've noted before, in Harry Hopkins he had an informal channel through whom the military chiefs could take issues, trusting Hopkins to decide whether, and how, to make the case to FDR.
 This stands in stark contrast to LBJ, who in the run up to the Vietnam War, had no such route outside the one channel station operated by Robert McNamara.
 For a comparison of FDR with LBJ on this issue read Dereliction of Duty.

 On the debit side was FDR's obsession with China in the lead up to the war.
-The military chiefs constantly admonished him for writing checks that could not be cashed, refusing to recognize the weakness of America's position in the Pacific and its very limited ability to do anything to assist China in resisting Japan's invasion.
-They believed his actions ran the risk of precipitating a Japanese attack on the U.S. would ran counter to the agreed upon strategy of focusing on Germany first.
+The military chiefs constantly admonished him for his public statements and pledges in support of China which amounted to writing checks that could not be cashed, refusing to recognize the weakness of America's position in the Pacific and its very limited ability to do anything practicable to assist China in resisting Japan.
+They thought his actions ran the risk of precipitating a Japanese attack on the U.S., plunging us into war and running counter to the agreed upon strategy of focusing on Germany first.
 On this the chiefs proved correct.

 However, the biggest debit item was FDR's failure to understand the Soviet Union and Josef Stalin and what that meant for his vision for the post-war world.
 Chip Bohlen, a Soviet State Department specialist who, in 1953, would become Ambassador to the Soviet Union said of Hopkins that "Harry was inclined to dismiss ideology" and the same can be said of FDR.
 Roosevelt had a vague notion that the American and Soviet systems would, over time, converge in some unspecific way.(1) He believed in personal diplomacy and in his ability to charm anyone.
 The colonial empires of Britain and France offended FDR and he thought the war should spell an end to them.
 Why he did not understand the same thing about the USSR, which in that respect was merely a continuation of the land-based colonial empire established by the czars is an interesting question.